AT&T PERFORMING ARTS CENTER DEE & CHARLES WYLY THEATRE

 SUSTAINABILITY LEED Gold equivalent

-COST $63.1 million
+COST US$63 million

 STATUS Completed 2009

-DESIGN ARCHITECT REX | OMA (REX was formerly known as OMA New York)
+DESIGN ARCHITECT REX|OMA (REX was formerly known as OMA New York)

-KEY PERSONNEL Joshua Ramus (Partner-in-Charge) and Rem Koolhaas, with Erez Ella, Vincent Bandy, Vanessa Kassabian, Tim Archambault
+PERSONNEL Joshua Ramus (Partner-in-Charge) and Rem Koolhaas, with Erez Ella, Vincent Bandy, Vanessa Kassabian, Tim Archambault

 EXECUTIVE ARCHITECT Kendall/Heaton